nnellans/github-workflows-guide/README.md

         value:
 ```

-- only one event needs to occur to trigger the workflow
+- Only one event needs to occur to trigger the workflow
-- if multiple events happen at the same time, then multiple runs of the workflow will trigger
+- If multiple events happen at the same time, then multiple runs of the workflow will trigger

 # Permissions for the GITHUB_TOKEN
 https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token
-- use this if you want to modify the default permissions granted to the GITHUB_TOKEN
+- Use this if you want to modify the default permissions granted to the GITHUB_TOKEN
-- optional, the default can be set (by an admin) to either a 'permissive' preset or a 'restricted' preset (more info at the link above)
+- Optional, the default can be set (by an admin) to either a `permissive` preset or a `restricted` preset (more info at the link above)
+- As a good security practice, you should grant the GITHUB_TOKEN the least required access
+- When the `permissions` key is used, all unspecified permissions are set to `none`, with the exception of the `metadata` scope, which always gets `read` access.
 - Supported scopes for `permissions`: workflow-level, job-level

 ```yaml